pianobacki/sim-tutorial/simulation_tutorial_DB_LS.md

 ```

 We have successfully recreated the power simulation of an existing dataset from scratch.
 This has the
-advantage, that we now can iterate over different number of subjects and items.
+advantage, that we now can iterate over different numbers of subjects and items.

-# Loop over sample sizes
+# *4.2 Loop over subject and item sizes*

-When designing a study, you may be interested in trying various numbers ob subjects and items to see how that affects the power of your study.
+When designing a study, you may be interested in trying various numbers of subjects and items to see how that affects the power of your study.
 To do this you can use a loop to run simulations over a range of values for any parameter.

-### We first define every fixed things outside the loop.
+### We first define every fixed things outside the loop (same as above):

 Define factors in a dict:
 ```@example Main